-Nakskov is a beautiful medieval market town with cozy historical urban environments where you'll find half-timbering, cobblestones and hollyhocks.
+Nakskov is a beautiful market town from the Middle Ages, with cozy historic urban environments where you will find half-timbered buildings, cobblestones and hollyhocks.

 Nakskov was granted market town privileges in the mid-13th century.
-The town was of great importance as it has both a fertile catchment area and an important connection to seaside trade and fishing, as well as a strategic advantage in the fjord that made it easy to defend the town.
+The town was of great importance, as it had both a fertile catchment area and an important connection to sea-side trade and fishing, as well as a strategic advantage in the fjord that made it easy to defend the town.

 L1008654.jpg